gallantlab/gallantlab.github.io/pages/index.rst

 .. description:
 .. type: text

-This site provides information about ongoing research in our lab, the great people who do the work, our open data, and our open source code.
-The blog presents opinions by the PI and lab staff.

-If you would like to know more about the general philosophy of the lab, please listen to this
-`Freakanomics podcast interview with Jack Gallant
+This site provides information about ongoing research in the Gallant lab at UC Berkeley.
+Here you can find our cool brain viewers, some of our published papers, information about the great people who do the work, our open data, open source code, and tutorials.
+If you would like to know more about the general philosophy of the lab, please listen to this `Freakanomics podcast interview with Jack Gallant
 <https://freakonomics.com/podcast/this-is-your-brain-on-podcasts/>`_
 or to these OHBM discussions between Peter Bandettini and Jack Gallant